-Colson, a Republican, was the representative for Kentucky's 11th congressional district from 1895 to 1899.
+Colson was the representative for Kentucky’s 11th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Colson missed 247 of 345 roll call votes, which is 71.6%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.